Skip to main content

 After the RSVP stream ends, participants:

-• See a response screen with input fields for T1 and T2
+• See a response screen with prompts for the first and second target letters

 • Click "Submit" to proceed to next trial